josiahbjorgaard/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 ##### Step 1

 {{% notice warning %}}
-Sandbox accounts are available on the day of the workshop.
-The website will be maintained if you would like to run through the labs at a later stage on your own, with your company or institution.
+While the sandbox accounts for this workshop are available on the day of the workshop, this website will be maintained if you would like to run through the labs at a later stage on your own (by [creating an AWS Account](<https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>)), or with your company or institution.
 {{% /notice %}}

 ##### Step 2